ellipsephp/dispatcher/README.md

     * [Default resolver](#default-resolver)

 ## Getting started
-A middleware stack can be instantiated with an optional resolver and an optional list of elements to push into the stack.
+A dispatcher can be instantiated with an optional resolver and an optional list of elements to push into the stack.
 The elements list can either be an array or a `Traversable` instance.
 An element can be either a middleware or anything that can be resolved as a middleware by the given resolver.